pmalhaire/askBarrel/haskell_syntax.md

 ## Introduction

-Now that the high level design is clear enough to be used.
+Now that the [high level design](design.md) is clear enough to be used.
 Let's introduce `haskell`.
-This project is my first in this wonderful language and I took this as an opportunity to use my fresh eyes on the language to introduce it.
+This project is my first in this wonderful language and the opportunity to introduce the language with my fresh eyes.

 ## Let's enter the Haskell world

 Let's take a breath and introduce `Haskell`.
-Sometime when I go to conferences I fell like `Haskell` is a label for programmers, if you know `Haskell` you must be smart.
+Sometime when I go to conferences I fell like `Haskell` is a label for programmers.
+If you know `Haskell` you must be smart.
 Well ... maybe that's why you are reading my post.
 Smart or not `Haskell` is `nerd` fun.

 When you learn new languages it's practical to use analogies from one language to an other.
 A lot among us learned `Html` then `Javascript` then `PHP` then `Cpp` or other order/combination including `python`, `lua`, `golang`, `ruby` or many other languages.
 Learning `Haskell` is not a jump from the previous language you learned (unless you've studied an other functional language).
-It's a new world each new `Haskell` line will learn you something.
-This offers your brain a brand new vision of computer science.
+It's a new world.
+Each new `Haskell` line will learn you something : a brand new vision of computer programming !

-Introducing `Haskell` is not that easy since as said it's a jump to a new world.
-I'll take a rather unusual way, if you want "classical" ways you'll see interesting books in the references.
-The goal here is to introduce the concepts we need to create askBarrel.
+Introducing `Haskell` is not that easy since it's a jump to a new world.
+I'll take a rather unusual way, if you want "classical" ways you'll see interesting books in the [references](#appendix--references).
+The goal here is to introduce concepts we needed to create askBarrel.

 ## Meet the haskell syntax